How can you improve your legal billing process

-After a wild ride through COVID-19, economic uncertainty, and political turmoil during 2020, legal departments are gearing up to enter an altered landscape in 2021.
+After a wild ride through COVID-19, economic uncertainty, and political turmoil during 2020, legal departments are gearing up to enter an altered landscape.
 With firms making sweeping changes and law departments responding to the shifting needs of their clients, finding efficiency, and simplicity in day-to-day processes is critical.

 Legal invoice review can be a time consuming process.
 Without the right approach, you may miss opportunities to turn a seemingly fruitless task into a constructive tool for your legal department.
 Below are a few tips to streamline your process and ease your transition into a new year.